 Neil Olshey | General Manager

-Neil Olshey enters his second season as General Manager of the Portland Trail Blazers in 2013-14 after being named the team’s 10th General Manager in franchise history on June 4, 2012.
+Neil Olshey enters his third season as General Manager of the Portland Trail Blazers in 2014-15.
+Olshey was named the team’s 10th General Manager in franchise history on June 4, 2012.
 As General Manager, Olshey leads the organization’s Basketball Operations department, overseeing talent evaluation, player personnel decisions, contract negotiations and salary cap management.

 Less than a month after joining the Trail Blazers, Olshey drafted Damian Lillard (sixth overall), the fourth unanimous NBA Rookie of the Year in league history, along with Meyers Leonard (11th overall) and Will Barton (40th overall).
 He then signed Nicolas Batum to a long-term deal and named veteran coach Terry Stotts head coach of the Trail Blazers on August 7, 2012.

-This offseason, Olshey bolstered the team’s bench by acquiring veteran free agents Mo Williams, Earl Watson and Dorell Wright, while trading for Thomas Robinson and Robin Lopez.
-He selected CJ McCollum (10th overall) and acquired the draft rights to Allen Crabbe (31st overall) in the 2013 NBA Draft.
+In July of 2014, Olshey bolstered the team’s bench by acquiring veteran free agents Steve Blake and Chris Kaman.
+In the summer of 2013, he traded for Thomas Robinson and Robin Lopez, signed free agents Mo Williams and Dorell Wright, selected CJ McCollum (10th overall) in the NBA Draft and acquired the draft rights to Allen Crabbe (31st overall).

 Olshey came to Portland from the Los Angeles Clippers, where he served as the team’s Vice President of Basketball Operations for two seasons.
 Placing third in votes for the 2011-12 NBA Executive of the Year Award, Olshey was responsible for all facets of basketball operations and player personnel moves while with the Clippers.